Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 • Cover and let rise somewhere warm (see note below) until it has doubled in size, about 8-10 hours.

 • Once the dough has doubled in volume, use your hands (or a dough scraper if you have one) to pull the dough out onto a floured surface.
 With floured hands, gently fold the dough into itself several times just until it holds together.
 Next, carefully stretch and smooth out dough into a rectangular shape and press Gouda cubes into the dough.
 Roll up dough into a log shape, adding bits of flour as needed to prevent sticking, and fold the ends underneath.
 Sprinkle with a little more flour and continue to gently shape the dough just until a flour-covered ball is formed.
-Lift and place the dough into a flour dusted proofing bowl like this one.
+Lift and place the dough into a flour dusted bowl.

 • Dust with flour, cover and refrigerate overnight.
 You can even leave it for as long as 48 hours at this point if you’re not able to bake it right away.